tryhackmeltd/docs.tryhackme.com/docs/rooms/Room Difficulty Levels.md

 Yellow: Early intermediate to intermediate roomes;
 Red: Advanced and insane rooms.

-Moreover, is important to note that you will find mostly to tipes of rooms: Walkthrough and CTF/challenging room.
+Moreover, is important to note that you will find mostly two tipes of rooms: Walkthrough and CTF/challenging room.
 The first ones will guide you through an argument with explainations, examples and clarifications.
-The second ones are they are meant for you to test yourself and are designed with a hands-on approach.
+The second ones are meant for you to test yourself and are designed with a hands-on approach.